 With the development of science and technology, especially the breakthrough of protein expression system technology, the protein acquisition pathway transitions from chemical extraction to biosynthesis, but no matter which way to obtain the target protein, it may lead to the loss of the original spatial conformation and group modification, resulting in changes in protein activity, which requires us to make new judgments on the activity of the protein in vitro.

-3.2 The ways of Biological Activity of Proteins Detection
+3.2 The Ways to Detect the Biological Activity of Proteins

 Cell Proliferation Assay